 The implied warranty of habitability is a public policy law.
 It's a rule across the country requiring landlords to provide a livable property to their tenants.
 Landlords should try to make repairs in a timely manner.
 But catering to excessive or unwarranted tenant demands can distract from more important duties.
 When deciding what repairs to make first, landlords should prioritize repairs affecting the habitability of the rental unit.

-Repairs that Affect the Warranty of Habitability
+Repairs That Affect the Warranty of Habitability

-- Structural repairs, such as severe damage to the walls, ceiling, or floor;
+- Structural repairs, such as severe damage to the walls, ceiling, or floor

 - Repairs to the plumbing system, hot water system, and water damage

-Repairs that Can Be Made Later
+Repairs That Can Be Made Later